apache/superset/RELEASING/README.md

 ```

 To minimize the risk of mixing up your local development environment, it's recommended to work on the
 release in a different directory than where the devenv is located.
-In this example we'll clone
+In this example, we'll clone
 the repo directly from the main `apache/superset` repo to a new directory `superset-release`:

 ```bash